guanquann/tp/docs/DeveloperGuide.md

        Expected: First contact is added as favourite.
 Details of the affected contact is shown in the status message.
 A warning regarding contacts that were already in favourites is also shown in the status message.

    1. Test case: `addfav i/ 0`<br>
       Expected: No contact is added as favourite.
-An error message indicating invalid contact index is shown in the status message.
+An error message indicating invalid command format is shown in the status message.

    1. Test case: `addfav x i/ 1` (where x is any character) <br>
-      Expected: No contact is added as favourite.
-An error message indicating invalid command format is shown in the status message.
+      Expected: Similar to previous.

 ### Removing contact(s) from favourites